-Three different clones of New Zealand mudsnails have been identified in the United States: one is found in Lakes Ontario, Erie and Superior and is the same as Clone A found in Europe; the second is found in nine western States, having spread out from an initial population in the Snake River in Idaho; and the third has recently been identified in the Snake River, Idaho.
+Three different clones of New Zealand mudsnails have been identified in the United States: the first clone is found in nine western States, having spread out from an initial population in the Snake River in Idaho; the second clone is found in Lakes Ontario, Erie and Superior and is the same as Clone A found in Europe; and the third has recently been identified in the Snake River near Bliss, Idaho.
 It is speculated that the eastern U.S. clone came in ballast water from Europe and the western U.S. clones came from the commercial movement of aquaculture products such as trout eggs or live fish from Australia or New Zealand.

 The introduced populations of these tiny snails (up to 6 mm) are mostly all female and the snails are live bearers.
 Males are present only rarely in North America.
-Densities of NZ mudsnails fluctuate widely, reaching 500,000 snails/ m in some locations.
+Densities of NZ mudsnails fluctuate widely, reaching 500,000 snails/ m^2 in some locations.